BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-2.md

 ---
 title: "Hex Architecture & ChatGPT - Part 2, the first adapter"
 date: 2023-05-09
-description: "Lets prompt ChatGPT-4 to implement, and test an adapter that calls the New York Times API."
+description: "Lets prompt ChatGPT-4 to implement and test an adapter that calls the New York Times API."
 draft: false
 ---